-lower left corner of the transect.
-Tally what occurs under each intersecting point (totaling 81 points).

-Categories include:
+4. Tally what occurs under each intersecting point (totaling 81 points).
+Because oysters are the primary target, the tally should quantify the presence and state of oysters.
+In some cases, seasonal or ephemeral macroalgal blooms can occur on reefs, forming a canopy attached to and covering oysters.
+In other instances, occasional or rare species (algae, barnacles, etc.) can be found growing on oysters though are not numerically dominant.
+In either case, all species growing on oysters or forming a canopy get counted separately as secondary species (see data sheet for separate columns of primary vs. secondary species).
+Major categories include:

 Live oyster

+Gaper oyster (gaping dying oyster with visible tissue)

-Box oyster (dead with both shells still attached)
+Box oyster (gaping dead with both shells still attached, no visible tissue, most common)

 Cultch (dead with only single shell remaining)

+Shell hash

 Sediment

-Algae
+Algae (be specific if possible)

 Rock

-Any other groups using lowest taxonomic classification as possible
+Any other groups (bivalves, ascidians, sponges, etc.) using lowest taxonomic classification as possible

-Once finished scoring the quadrat, double count the recorded values to make sure 81 points were recorded.
+Once finished scoring the quadrat, double count the tallied values to make sure all points were recorded.

-On the datasheet, the transect and at what meter marker the quadrat was taken should be recorded.

 Repeat for each quadrat along each transect.

-It can be useful to take a photo of the quadrat prior to scoring for historical records.
+It is recommended that for intertidal reefs, a photo of the quadrat prior to scoring be taken and labeled for historical records.
+For subtidal reefs this can be a bit more challenging but is still recommended if conditions are suitable.